presenta-software/doc-presenta-lib/docs/guide/README.md

 }
 ```

-Resulting in this config object:
+Resulting in this config object that will render two scenes:

 ````js
 {